shdpl/nawia/Extensions/Sound/readme.txt

 The extension is then part of the Horde3D DLL and can be used with the Horde3DSound.h header file.

-When using the extension a sound device needs to be opened for playback, then a listener node needs to be created and activated.
+To use the extension a sound device needs to be opened for playback, then a listener node needs to be created and activated.
 The activated listener node will act as the ears and all 3D sound calculations will be based on that node's position and orientation.
 Then you can start creating sound resources, attaching them to sound nodes and start playing the nodes.